lcharlois-neotys/katacoda-scenarios/helm-3/step6.md

 `helm get notes my-release`{{execute}}

-The notes returned in this particular case are
+The notes returned in this particular case cannot be used in its current state because of the specificty of the Katacoda environment.

 # Displaying effective yaml files

-Helm use a template engine to build kubernetes yaml description files and then deploy these files on kubernetes.
+Helm uses a template engine to build kubernetes yaml description files and then deploy these files on kubernetes.
-You retrieve the effective yaml file deployed on kubernetes using `helm get manifest`.
+You can retrieve the effective yaml file deployed on kubernetes using `helm get manifest`.
-Let's try !
+Let's try this !

 `helm get manifest my-release`{{execute}}